 Saint Gaudens was concerned with both the appearance and preservation of his work.
 His son’s biography of his father noted that Augustus was “Sick of seeing statues look like old stove pipes” as his reasoning for gilding the sculpture.
 He had the memorial double gilded at his own expense partly to avoid the bronze surface deteriorating and darkening.
 After moving the original plaster from Paris and exhibition at the Centennial Exhibition he had it set up in his Cornish, New Hampshire studio for another of the numerous re-workings it went through.
 When he was finally satisfied he had it moved out of doors, gilded and experimented with various shades of patine until he was satisfied with the result.
 “He always spend a lot of time over the color of his productions, struggling to obtain the proper ‘mat’ upon their surfaces either by paint, or acids or gold leaf.”
 That wording would come to haunt the conservation treatment as much later discussion went into whether he meant that treatments were exclusively one or the other means, which would imply gold leaf instead of coloring, or a combination of practices in which the gold could have been toned.

 In 1990 the monument was conserved through funds donated by Richard Schwartz, a patron of American sculpture.
 The monument was cleaned and corrosion removed mechanically.
 An epoxy primer was applied to seal all exterior surfaces and a layer of 23.5 karat German gold was mordant gild using 12 hour oil size.
 The treatment was performed and supervised by French trained conservators and gilders.
 When it was revealed many noted the glaringly bright finish, which is typical for Parisian gilded monuments.
 It certainly stood out against the otherwise muted tones of Central Park.
 Published comments appeared shortly that were mostly negative.
-Some assumed that the work had been done at the behest of Donald Trump who had just purchased the nearby Plaza Hotel and was famed for his gaudy and questionable taste.
 Public reaction, in letters to the papers and the Parks Department varied but included much concern for the appropriateness of the bright appearance.
-The donor was not pleased with the appearance, its the negative reception, or the association with Mr. Trump who had not contributed anything toward the $125,000 cost.

 An important architect with extensive knowledge of Saint Gauden’s finishes wrote to the NY Times and the NYC Art Commission to complain about the inappropriate re-gilding without any effort to match the artist’s original patina.
 The Art Commission is a official city agency empowered in 19th century to act as a knowledgeable oversight board to comment on the artistic merits of all construction on public lands, including the design and placement of monuments.
 No new construction can occur on public property without their approval.
 Their response to the letter was to state that they had no legal authority over this kind of egregious mistreatment as this was a restoration of an existing work, not new construction.
 It took 2 years until the City Council and Mayor changed the City’s charter to allow oversight of restorations by the commission as well.
 The President of the Art Commission then proudly stated that they would now be able to avoid further damage to the City’s monuments by incompetent workers, specifically siting the “re-gilding of the Sherman statue at great expense without any attention whatsoever to the sculptor’s original plan for the character of his statue’s patina”.
 This statement was issued by the president of the Art Commission in 1936 after Stanford White’s son, Lawrence Grant White, had complained about the first re-gilding of the monument in 1934.